cognitedata/cognite-grafana-datasource/README.md

 **Aggregation and granularity**

 Aggregation and granularity can be specified for each timeseries using corresponded dropdowns in UI.
 Default values for them are the same as in previous tabs.
-Let's assume, that aggregation is set to `avarege` and granularity equals `1h`.
+Let's assume, that aggregation is set to `average` and granularity equals `1h`.
 Then all queries in the tab request datapoints with the selected aggregation and granularity.

 But STS query syntax allows us to define aggregation and granularity to each timeseries separately:
 ```